middletemplelibrary/A-Gentlemans-Library/README.md

       label="Image John Stow by unknown artist.
 Courtesy of National Portrait Gallery, London" url="https://github.com/user-attachments/assets/a51bb49e-2c4d-4bfc-a537-c607eba73d75">

-## 15. Campaigns of King William and Queen Anne; from 1689, to 1712 : also, a new system of military discipline, for a battalion of foot and action; with the most essential exercise of the cavalry : adorn'd with a map of the seat of war, and a plan to the exercise 1745 / by Richard Kane
+## 15. <cite>Campaigns of King William and Queen Anne; from 1689, to 1712 : also, a new system of military discipline, for a battalion of foot and action; with the most essential exercise of the cavalry : adorn'd with a map of the seat of war, and a plan to the exercise 1745</cite> by Richard Kane
 Published in 1745, the first portion of the book is author Richard Kane’s memoir, detailing the military campaigns under King William and Queen Anne’s reigns.
 Kane was a British army officer from Ireland, who fought under John Churchill, the 1st Duke of Marlborough.
 Writing about victory in Blenheim against the French and Bavarians, Kane says:
 <br><br>
 “I rode thro’ the greatest part of the field of battle, where I made the best remarks and observations to inform myself of it.
 The loss of the enemy was computed to be about 40,000, killed, drowned, and taken, will all their artillery, tents, and baggage, besides a very great booty.
 Our army had near 14,000 kill’d and wounded; those under Prince Eugene suffered most.
 I shall say nothing of as to the consequences that attended this famous battle, more than it decided the fate of the Empire, fixed the Imperial Crown in the House of Austria, and was the first fatal blow that Lewis XIV had received during his whole reign.”